 You must be 25 years or older to drive

 Pass a driver screening, which reviews your driving history and criminal background check

 Any smartphone that can download and run the Lyft Driver app

 Drivers in Alabama are required to have a vehicle inspection from an ASE or AATI licensed mechanic using the provided inspection form.
 Here's how:

-- Upload a photo of the completed form in your app or Driver Dashboard.
+Upload a photo of the completed form in your Lyft Driver app or Driver Dashboard.
 To add documents in the app, tap 'Account' in the main menu, then 'Documents.

 Drivers are required to display the Lyft emblem while in driver mode.
 The Lyft emblem is Lyft’s official trade dress.
 It helps passengers and law enforcement identify your vehicle.

 The Lyft emblem should be displayed in the lower corner of your windshield on the passenger side every time you enter driver mode.
 Make sure to remove the emblem when you are not in driver mode.

 If you’ve just been approved to drive, you should receive your Lyft emblem shortly.
 If you didn't get one or need a new one, order one in the Lyft Driver app or your Dashboard.
 While waiting for it to arrive, you may print a temporary emblem.